yam-devops/cicd-jenkins-aws/gitops/README.md

 - **Version control**: every change is tracked.
 - **Auditability**: I know exactly what was deployed and when.
-- **Rollbacks**: I can revert to a previous state with a simple Git revert, Or using Argo rollout which i will add to this repo soon.
+- **Rollbacks**: I can revert to a previous state with a simple Git revert, Or using Argo rollouts.
 ---

 ## Architecture Summary